How to Encourage Customers to Leave More Reviews

 5. Leverage Social Media Fans

 Your fans on social media are already a loyal pack.
 That’s why they follow or have subscribed themselves to all of your updates!
-You can garner additional reviews from them by simply asking.
-Did you know that seven out of 10 consumers will leave a review if they’re asked?
-That’s right, all you need to do is ask.
+You can garner additional reviews from them by simply encouraging them.
+Did you know that seven out of 10 consumers will leave a review if they’re prompted?

 Show customers that their reviews hold value by turning them into promotional images and sharing them on your social channels.
 Doing this will help boost your brand and will get other clients to write a review so they can be featured on your page.

 Alternatively, you can prompt your social media followers for more reviews by simply posting a product photo and asking them what they think about it.
 This could spark an increase of likes, comments, or shares of the post.

 While this won’t improve ratings within your reviews section, it could produce responses from those who would not usually speak out.
 The post could also appear on other timelines and pull in new customers who may not have known about this product or how wonderful your brand is.

 6. Deliver a Better User Experience with Reviews

 Users love a more tailored experience.
 Deliver a personalized experience to them by using their past reviews to make more accurate product recommendations the next time they shop.